avtomat-hub/avtomat-hub.github.io/_aws/actions/cloudtrail/discover_resource_events.md

 ---
-title: Discover User Events
+title: Discover Resource Events
 parent: cloudtrail
 grand_parent: Actions
 layout: default
-permalink: /aws/actions/cloudtrail/discover_user_events
+permalink: /aws/actions/cloudtrail/discover_resource_events
 ---

-# Discover User Events
+# Discover Resource Events

-Discover events created by specific user.
+Discover events for a specific resource.

 <p align="center">
-   <a href="https://github.com/avtomat-hub/avtomat-aws/tree/main/avtomat_aws/cloudtrail/discover_user_events.py">Source code</a> •
+   <a href="https://github.com/avtomat-hub/avtomat-aws/tree/main/avtomat_aws/cloudtrail/discover_resource_events.py">Source code</a> •
-   <a href="/aws/permissions/cloudtrail/discover_user_events">Permissions</a>
+   <a href="/aws/permissions/cloudtrail/discover_resource_events">Permissions</a>
 </p>

 {: .note}
 If **created_before** and **created_after** are not supplied, events are fetched for the last 24 hours.

 {: .warning}
-This action will fetch all events for the user in the specified time period and then filter for supplied events.<br/>
+This action will fetch all events against a resource in the specified time period and then filter for supplied events.<br/>
 If you are looking to find a specific event, use [Discover Events](/aws/actions/cloudtrail/discover_events) instead.

 {: .note}